Tilak Shekar

-Tilak Shekar (born March 1982), mononymously known as Tilak, is an Indian actor who appears mainly in Kannada-language films.
+Tillak Shekar (born March 1982), mononymously known as Tillak, is an Indian actor who appears mainly in Kannada-language films.
 He is a model-turned-actor and is known for his negative roles in Kannada movies.
 He was one of the 13 housemates in the first season of Bigg Boss Kannada aired in April 2013.

 Thilak is appreciated for his act in the movie Ugramm.
 He played the lead role in the horror thriller Karvva (2016).